 A bed of volcanic ash outcrops in the NE of sec.
 33, T. 3 S., R. 34 W., Rawlins County.
 The bed is 2 to 4 1/2 feet thick, and is much eroded, occurring low on both sides of South Beaver Creek.
 Another locality is on L. F. Gillette's land in the SW of sec.
 8, T. 4 S., R. 29 W., Decatur County.
 This bed of volcanic ash is up to 11 feet thick, but only the lower 4 to 5 feet is free of calcareous impurities.
 The bed is overlain by 15 feet of hard "mortar beds" and therefore cannot be stripped.

 A bed of volcanic ash of apparently fine quality is exposed in a shallow ravine near the center of sec.
 14, T. 3 S., R. 35 W., 2 miles south-southeast of Beardsley, Rawlins County.
 The bed is at least 8 feet thick, with an overburden of fine sand and loess up to 20 feet thick.
 Other deposits of volcanic ash in this county have been described elsewhere.
 [Landes, Kenneth K., Volcanic Ash Resources of Kansas: State Geol.
 Survey of Kansas, Bull.
-14, 1928.]
+14, 1928, available online.]

 The geologic structure of the rocks below the Tertiary aquifers is of little importance for a report on water resources of the described area, but is important in the search for oil and gas.
 Two structural "highs" are indicated by the correlation of rocks in the few deep wells.
 One is about 6 miles west of Atwood (Bastian farm) and was drilled in 1927.
 The other high is at Norcatur, and was tested by a well drilled in 1924 and 1925 by the Marland Oil Company.
 Another deep well was drilled recently south of Norcatur in sec.
 26, T. 3 S., R. 26 W., apparently testing the same structural high.
 This well, the Winkler and Koch No. 1 Vessey, was dry and abandoned in pre-Cambrian quartzite at a depth of 4,150 feet.